RedScarlet/SNSDTablet/README.md

 (15/2/14)
 Still doing heavy research on different fragment layouts.
 In the meantime, enabled screen compatibility mode if it makes any sense, haha.

+(23/2/14)
+Tried finishing the standard layouts today.
+Didn't turn out as planned, but I know i'm almost there.